At a glance

 - a description of the measures taken, or proposed to be taken, to deal with the personal data breach and, where appropriate, of the measures taken to mitigate any possible adverse effects.

-The GDPR recognises that it will not always be possible to investigate a breach fully within 72 hours to understand exactly what has happened and what needs to be done to mitigate it.
+The UK GDPR recognises that it will not always be possible to investigate a breach fully within 72 hours to understand exactly what has happened and what needs to be done to mitigate it.
 So its Article 33(4) allows you to provide the required information in phases, as long as this is done without undue further delay.

 However, we expect controllers to prioritise the investigation, give it adequate resources, and expedite it urgently.
 You must still notify us of the breach when you become aware of it, and submit further information as soon as possible.
 If you know you won’t be able to provide full details within 72 hours, it is a good idea to explain the delay to us and tell us when you expect to submit more information.